firebase/firebase-admin-node/docgen/markdown/firebase-admin.md

 ## remoteConfig()

-Gets the  service for the default app or a given app.
+Gets the [RemoteConfig](./firebase-admin.remote-config.remoteconfig.md#remoteconfig_class) service for the default app or a given app.

-`admin.remoteConfig()` can be called with no arguments to access the default app's  service or as `admin.remoteConfig(app)` to access the  service associated with a specific app.
+`admin.remoteConfig()` can be called with no arguments to access the default app's `RemoteConfig` service or as `admin.remoteConfig(app)` to access the `RemoteConfig` service associated with a specific app.

 <b>Signature:</b>